platform-experience/serviceportal-widget-library/src/pe-impersonate-utility/README.md

 > Follow these steps to configure Impersonation Users.

 * In left nav search for **Impersonation**.
-You can all the parts that make the Widget Packs app.
+You can see all the parts that make the Widget Packs app.

 	![Left Search](https://raw.githubusercontent.com/platform-experience/serviceportal-widget-library/master/src/pe-widget-packs/images/left-nav.png)